 - Warning, oral or written

-- Reprimand in writing
+- · Reprimand in writing

 - Restitution

 - Probation

 - Suspension

 - Expulsion

-Process for Handling Complaints Involving Students Pursuant to the Sexual and Gender-Based Harassment Policy three options are described below.
-Initiating Parties are encouraged to bring their concerns to the Title IX Coordinator.
+Process for Handling Complaints Involving Students Pursuant to the Sexual and Gender-Based Harassment Policy

 The Title IX Coordinator has been charged with implementing the following procedures for students pursuant to the Sexual and Gender-Based Harassment Policy ("Policy").
 An investigator from the Campus Police Department will serve as the Title IX Investigative Officer who will report directly to the Title IX Coordinator.